build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 ### Summary
 This example is focusing on Lambda as GenAI application key component.

-If your application uses additional AWS beyond Amazon Lambda--and it interacts with Amazon Bedrock and supports VPC connections--then the same approach described in this blog can also be applied to those services.
+If your application uses additional AWS beyond Amazon Lambda - and it interacts with Amazon Bedrock and supports VPC connections - then the same approach described in this blog can also be applied to those services.

 ## Conclusion